codatio/codat-docs/blog/231115-put-bank-feed-bank-accounts.md

 authors: jyorston
 ---

-Effective from November 15, 2023, Codat will be deprecating the `PUT bankFeedAccounts` endpoint and introducing a new `POST bankFeedAccounts` endpoint.
-Whilst the schema will be the same, the new endpoint will only allow the creation of a single new bank feed account and will return an error if the ID already exists for the data connection.
+On November 15, 2023, Codat will deprecate the `PUT bankFeedAccounts` endpoint and introduce a new `POST bankFeedAccounts` endpoint.
+Using the same schema, the new endpoint will allow the creation of a single new bank feed account only.
+It will return an error if the account ID already exists for the data connection.

 <!--truncate-->